 Applicants to the Practical Nursing Program are reminded that transportation is the responsibility of the student.
 Since clinical experiences are scheduled at various times, students must plan for and meet the irregular time requirements as well as for their own transportation.
-A student may be withdrawn from the practical nursing program if s/he fails to meet the attendance policy as a minimum number of program hours is required for graduation.
+A student may be withdrawn from the practical nursing program if s/he fails to meet the attendance policy as a minimum number of program hours are required for graduation.
+Applicants currently working in a healthcare field can petition to lengthen the time that their laboratory science coursework is transferable to 14 years by completing the Laboratory Science Petition Form in the Practical Nursing Certificate Program Application Packet.
+This packet can be found either on-line at the HCC website under "Admissions" or at the Welcome Center on campus.